dsenech/qcm_wed/doc/source/options.rst

     :header: "name", "default", "description"
     :widths: 15, 10, 50

-    "minimum_weight", "0.01", "minimum weight in the density matrix" "sim_ann_damping", "0.99", "damping of temperature in simulated annealing" "band_lanczos_minimum_gap", "1e-05", "gap between the lowest two states in BL below which the method fails" "accur_lanczos", "1e-12", "tolerance of the Ritz residual estimate in the Lanczos method" "accur_Davidson", "1e-05", "maximum norm of residuals in the Davidson-Liu algorithm" "accur_SEF", "5e-08", "Accuracy of the Potthoff functional" "large_scale", "20", "high-frequency region for imaginary frequency axis integrals"
+    "Qmatrix_vtol", "1e-10", "minimum value of a Qmatrix contribution" "minimum_weight", "0.01", "minimum weight in the density matrix" "sim_ann_damping", "0.99", "damping of temperature in simulated annealing" "accur_lanczos", "1e-12", "tolerance of the Ritz residual estimate in the Lanczos method" "band_lanczos_minimum_gap", "1e-05", "gap between the lowest two states in BL below which the method fails" "Qmatrix_wtol", "1e-05", "maximum difference in frequencies in Q-matrix" "accur_Davidson", "1e-05", "maximum norm of residuals in the Davidson-Liu algorithm" "accur_SEF", "5e-08", "Accuracy of the Potthoff functional" "large_scale", "20", "high-frequency region for imaginary frequency axis integrals"